J&J files COVID-19 vaccine application with U.S. FDA

 Unlike the two currently authorized vaccines from Pfizer Inc/BioNTech SE and Moderna Inc, J&J’s does not require a second shot or need to be shipped frozen.

-After the company’s application, regulators will need time to analyze the data and an advisory committee will need to meet.
-The company’s chief scientific officer said last month J&J was on track to roll out the vaccine in March.
+After the company’s application, regulators will need time to analyze the data and an advisory committee must meet.
+The company’s chief scientific officer, Paul Stoffels, said last month J&J was on track to roll out the vaccine in March.

+“Upon authorization of our investigational COVID-19 vaccine for emergency use, we are ready to begin shipping,” Stoffels said in a statement announcing the application.

+J&J said it had rolling submissions with several global health agencies and would submit a Conditional Marketing Authorization Application with the European Medicines Agency in the coming weeks.

-J&J’s application raised hopes for fighting the pandemic that has claimed more than 451,145 American lives and over 2,271,152 worldwide.
+J&J’s application raised hopes for fighting a pandemic that has claimed more than 451,145 American lives and over 2,271,152 worldwide.

-Shares of Johnson & Johnson, Moderna and Pfizer were little changed in after-hours trade.
+Shares of Johnson & Johnson rose about 1% in extended trading on Thursday, while Moderna was down 0.7% and Pfizer stock was little changed.

-The United States has an agreement to buy 100 million doses of J&J’s vaccine for $1 billion, and the option of purchasing an additional 200 million doses.
+The United States has agreed to pay $1 billion for 100 million doses, which J&J said it expected to supply in the first half of the year.
+The United States also has the option of purchasing an additional 200 million doses.

 J&J’s vaccine uses a common cold virus known as adenovirus type 26 to introduce coronavirus proteins into cells in the body and trigger an immune response.